cdjq/DFRobot_VL6180X/README.md

 <content>

 ## Summary
-Measures absolute range from 0 to above 10 cm
+Measure absolute range from 0 to above 10 cm

 Measurement of ambient light data